Oscarmour75/Kriging-app/README.md

 ### Have fun !

-We have know seen everything you can do with this Kriging App so feel free to play with it.
+We have now seen everything you can do with this Kriging App so feel free to play with it.